Lloyd Austin: Commanding General of US Forces – Iraq

-On September 1, 2010, Austin became Commanding General (CG) of United States Forces – Iraq (USF-I) at a ceremony at Al-Faw Palace in Baghdad.
-He assumed the role from General Ray Odierno.
+On September 1, 2010, at a ceremony at Al-Faw Palace in Baghdad, Austin was promoted to the rank of general, becoming the Army's 200th four-star general officer and the sixth African American in the U.S. Army to achieve the top rank.
+He subsequently assumed the role of Commanding General (CG) of United States Forces – Iraq (USF-I), becoming the first African American in history to command an entire theater of war.
+He was preceded in the role by General Ray Odierno.
 As CG, USF-I, Austin was the senior military commander in charge of all US and remaining coalition forces in Iraq.
 Their mission was to advise, train, assist, and equip the Iraqi Armed Forces and the security agencies part of the Ministry of the Interior.
 As commander, Austin requested an additional troop presence in Iraq from 14,000 to 18,000.

 Austin oversaw the transition from Operation Iraqi Freedom and combat operations to Operation New Dawn and stability operations focused on advising, assisting, and training the ISF.
 He was extensively involved in the internal U.S. discussions and then negotiations with the Iraqi Government leading up to the signing of the Strategic Partnership Agreement.
 Opposing total U.S. withdrawal, Austin preferred that the U.S. maintain about 10,000 troops in Iraq after 2011 and he approved staff planning for up to 20,000 remaining troops.

-He directed the drawdown of forces and the redeployment of approximately 50,000 service members.
+In the absence of a new Status of Forces Agreement, President Barack Obama made the decision to retrograde all U.S. forces out of Iraq by the end of 2011.
+Austin oversaw the entire operation, concurrently planning and executing the orderly drawdown and redeployment of approximately 50,000 service members.
 The U.S. command in Iraq formally cased its colors on December 15, 2011, at a reduced-sized BIAP complex, and Austin's speech there cited his division's seizure of the airport over eight years beforehand.
 Austin, along with other members of the USF-I staff, departed Iraq on December 18, 2011.

 Army Vice Chief of Staff

 In December 2011, Austin was nominated to become Vice Chief of Staff of the United States Army (VCSA).
 He took office on January 31, 2012.
 As VCSA, he managed the day-to-day administration of the Army's budget and headquarters staff.
 Under his direction, the Army took steps to reduce the incidence of suicide in the ranks.
-He also supervised a review of the psychiatric treatment of personnel assessed for disability by the Army.
+He also spearheaded the Army's efforts to increase awareness and improve treatment options for the "invisible wounds" of war, namely traumatic brain injuries and post-traumatic stress.